leanprover/theorem_proving_in_lean4/tactics.rst

 Tactic Combinators
 ------------------

 *Tactic combinators* are operations that form new tactics from old ones.
-A sequencing combinator is already implicit in the comma that appear in a ``begin...end`` block:
+A sequencing combinator is already implicit in the commas that appear in a ``begin...end`` block:

 .. code-block:: lean